Love Is Here to Stay

 "Love Is Here to Stay" is a popular song and jazz standard composed by George Gershwin with lyrics by Ira Gershwin for the movie The Goldwyn Follies (1938).

 History

-"Love Is Here to Stay" was first performed by Kenny Baker in The Goldwyn Follies but became popular when it was sung by Gene Kelly to Leslie Caron in the film An American in Paris (1951).
+"Love Is Here to Stay" was first performed by Kenny Baker in The Goldwyn Follies but became popular when it was sung by Gene Kelly to Leslie Caron in the film An American in Paris (1951); however, it was not included in the 2015 Broadway musical An American in Paris.
 The song appeared in Forget Paris (1995) and Manhattan (1979).

 It can also be heard in the film When Harry Met Sally...
 (1989) sung by Harry Connick Jr.

-An instrumental version of the song is heard in an episode of TV's The Honeymooners when Alice turns to Ralph and says: "I loved you ever since the day I walked in your bus and you shortchanged me."
+An instrumental version of the song is sometimes heard in certain episodes of the American television sitcom The Honeymooners when Ralph Kramden apologizes to his wife Alice.

-The song is also used in the musical The 1940's Radio Hour; however, it was not included in the 2015 Broadway musical An American in Paris.
+The song is also used in the musical The 1940's Radio Hour.

 Composition

 "Love Is Here to Stay" was the last musical composition George Gershwin completed before his death on July 11, 1937.
 Ira Gershwin wrote the lyrics after George's death as a tribute to his brother.
 Although George had not written a verse for the song, he did have an idea for it that both Ira and pianist Oscar Levant had heard before his death.
 When a verse was needed, Ira and Levant recalled what George had in mind.
 Composer Vernon Duke reconstructed the music for the verse at the beginning of the song.
 Originally titled "It's Here to Stay" and then "Our Love Is Here to Stay," the song was finally published as "Love Is Here to Stay."
 Ira Gershwin said that for years he wanted to change the song's name back to "Our Love Is Here to Stay," but he felt it wouldn't be right since the song had already become a standard.